Ballot selfie: Laws by state

 Most state laws making it a crime to photograph marked ballots were enacted as reform efforts in the early 20th century, as part of a broader campaign that saw the introduction of the secret ballot and the enactment of "other laws intended to prevent voter corruption and intimidation."
 Many such Progressive Era laws remain in force today.
 The "outright buying of votes has receded as a significant issue" although there are some occasional prosecutions.

 Jurisdictions that currently prohibit ballot selfies are Alabama, Alaska, Florida, Georgia, Illinois, Kansas, Massachusetts, Michigan, Mississippi, Nevada, New Jersey, New Mexico, New York, North Carolina, South Carolina, South Dakota, Texas, and Wisconsin.
-Illinois's laws are the strictest of all.
-While most states with anti-ballot selfie laws make the offense a misdemeanor punishable by a fine, in Illinois, taking a ballot selfie is a felony punishable by 1–3 years in prison.
+Illinois's laws are the strictest of all; while most states with anti-ballot selfie laws make the offense a misdemeanor punishable by a fine, taking a ballot selfie in Illinois is a felony punishable by 1–3 years in prison.

 Jurisdictions that currently allow ballot selfies or do not enforce laws against them are California, Colorado, Connecticut, Hawaii, Idaho, Indiana, Kentucky, Louisiana, Maine, Minnesota, Montana, Nebraska, New Hampshire, North Dakota, Oregon, Rhode Island, Utah, Vermont, Virginia, Washington, Wyoming, and the District of Columbia.

 Jurisdictions where the law is currently unclear are Arizona, Arkansas, Delaware, Iowa, Maryland, Missouri, Ohio, Oklahoma, Pennsylvania, Tennessee, and West Virginia.

 South Africa

-South Africa's Independent Electoral Commission takes a hardline approach toward marked ballot selfies.
+In South Africa, it is a violation of the Electoral Act to photograph a marked ballot.
+South Africa's Independent Electoral Commission takes a hardline approach toward marked ballot selfies, threatening jail time for anyone found taking one.